WE ARE EXPERIENCED IN TRAMPOLINE PARK INJURY CASES.

 Trampoline Park Injury & Accident Lawyer

-We are a New Jersey law firm that handles trampoline park injury cases in New Jersey and networks with attorneys nation-wide because of our knowledge and experience in trampoline park injury litigation.
+We are a New Jersey law firm that handles trampoline park injury cases in New Jersey and networks with attorneys nationwide because of our knowledge and experience in trampoline park injury litigation.

 In approximately 2005 trampoline parks reemerged with Sky Zone and Sky High leading the way.
 With history repeating itself, trampoline park deaths and injuries returned.
 As Sky Zone and other trampoline parks added locations, the number of persons ending up in ERs and being admitted to hospitals soared.
 So much so, that multiple doctor’s groups around the world have taken notice and published injury studies to raise the alarm that trampoline parks are dangerous.